nebulaeonline/microauthd/README.md

 I will keep the last 5 days of updates here; older updates can be found in the [CHANGELOG](CHANGELOG.md) file.

+**2025-07-02**

+The march continues for bringing our tokens and our token issuance into compliance with OAuth2 and OIDC.
+Fixed a bug where Id Tokens were not being issued in the case of refresh, even if the original token had an openid scope.
+Also updated /userinfo to bring it into compliance with OAuth2 specifications.

 **2025-07-01**

 Big changes in bringing several of the API responses into RFC compliance with OAuth2 & OIDC.
 This included a new error object and the expansion of our ApiResponse to include the new object.
 Testing has gone well, but things may be screwy here or there until the dust settles.